Uncover the magic of Western Australia in a classic Aussie road trip of a lifetime

 Where to Visit in Western Australia

-Western Australia is broadly defined by 6 regions (depending who you ask!).
+Western Australia is broadly defined by 6 regions (depending on who you ask!).
 Here we’ve got the highlights of what you can expect in each and some useful further reading.

 Undoubtedly for many you, the adventure is likely to start or end in the capital city of Perth unless you’re visiting as part of an around Australia trip.